-(e) Foreign Currency Risk Management
+(e) Foreign Currency Risk Management The Group undertakes certain transa

 The Group undertakes certain transactions denominated in foreign currencies; consequently, exposures to exchange rate fluctuations arise.
 Exchange rate exposures are managed in accordance with established policies.
 The carrying amounts of the Group's foreign currency denominated monetary assets and liabilities at the end of the reporting date are as follows: